4 Incredible AI Case Studies in Content Marketing

 - Domain authority to secure Google's featured snippet for specific results.

 MarketMuse is an AI-driven assistant for building content strategies.
-The tool will show you exactly what terms you need to target to compete in certain topic categories.
+It will show you exactly what terms you need to target to compete in certain topic categories.
 It'll also surface topics you may need to target if you want to own certain topics.

-In the end, you get AI-powered SEO recommendations and insights that can guide your entire content creation team.
+In the end, you get SEO recommendations powered by a sophisticated machine learning model, which provides insights that can guide your entire content creation team.

 The American Marketing Association (AMA) strives to be the most relevant voice shaping marketing around the world.